 One of the most electrifying scorers on the Harlem Globetrotters roster, Torch George brings the fire every time she steps onto the court with her razor-sharp shooting skills and ankle-breaking dribbling moves.

 The 5-foot-3-inch guard attended Iowa Western Community College (IWCC) from 2003-2005 where she led the Reivers to a 26-5 record her sophomore year.
 That same season, she averaged 25.5 points, 4.0 rebounds, 3.5 assists and 4.3 steals per game.
 She finished her sophomore year with four single-game records, among them most points in a game (48), highest scoring average (25.9) and most steals (131).
-Torch scored a searing 1,183 points over two seasons with IWCC.
+George scored a searing 1,183 points over two seasons with IWCC.

-She says joining the Globetrotters is an opportunity of a lifetime and adds, “it means everything to me to be able to do what I love and bring so much joy to families all over the world.
+She says joining the Globetrotters is an opportunity of a lifetime and adds, “it means everything to be able to do what I love and bring so much joy to families all over the world.
 I love that I’m not only able to inspire young girls to follow their sports dreams, but to show that women have a place in male-dominated sports.”

 Growing up, Torch was inspired by Allen Iverson.
 She studied his moves and admired the agility he displayed and talent despite his small frame.
 “He helped me believe that as long as I played with my heart, my size wouldn’t matter either.”